 Needless to say, my open-minded approach was immediately put to the test when I tried to start the upgrade itself.

 I had chosen a Friday evening to trigger it because, despite all the good intentions, I wanted to give the machine the whole night to download and install the packages (supposing that at least that process could be done without human intervention), furthermore allowing myself to have the whole weekend to intercept all the unavoidable crap that was bound to hit the fan.

 So I closed my eyes and hit the “Download and Prepare Upgrade” link, which immediately triggered a happily spinning “please wait” prompt in a pretty (SARCASM-ALERT!) pink background.

-I am very well aware that I have little bandwidth and that moreover the upgrading laptop was doing all that over the WiFi, but I thought I could come back in an hour or two and see something else than the oh-so-fashionable pink “work in progress” screen.
+I am very well aware that I have little bandwidth and that moreover the upgrading laptop was doing all that over the WiFi, but I thought I could come back in an hour or two and see something else than the oh-so-fashionably pink “work in progress” screen.
 Three hours later I stood corrected and decided to leave the poor thing to rattle on during the night.

 Ok, maybe the fact that W10 had just became available could have been a hint in itself about the huge numbers of poor idiots all trying to do this upgrade at the same time, but in my infinite trust in the Seattle Giant (SARCASM-ALERT!)
 I thought that Micro$oft must have thought about that and put some extra resources together…

 None of that.
 That was certainly not the case.

 On Saturday morning, the darn thing was still churning empty air without any appreciable progress.
 That was the moment when I seriously considered installing Linux Mint and then tell my wife it was the new Windows 10.
 Only the fact that my wife is too smart to believe such bullshit kept me from carrying out my plan.